My Goats 74864

 Thought this might be some good information for those interested in the Savanna Goat heritage

 Our farm is a small family-run operation.
 This allows us time to watch and evaluate the goats as they grow and mature.
 Our goats are treated kindly and are raised friendly.
+We rotate our goats every 30 days through our pastures and woodlots allowing them fresh forage.
 Our goal is to produce the best quality Savanna breed stock at a reasonable price.
 We also take great care in managing our herd and our land.